-When I think about it one way, it makes sense to start with Fusion 360 and, maybe, later down the road to Solidworks.
+When I think about it one way, it makes sense to start with Fusion 360 and, maybe, later down the road, switch to Solidworks.
 Still, when I think about it another way, it might be better to wrap your arms around Solidworks and gain the full freedom to utilize its rendering, simulating, wiring, etc. capabilities without worrying about the Cloud Credits.

 Solidworks is, just as its namesake suggests, solid!
 There’s nothing it can’t do, and while Fusion 360 can compete and hold its own in the CAD/CAM marketplace, Solidworks ultimately shuts down Fusion 360 in every department.
 If your organization is bent on creating a superior product and utilizing the best tool at its disposal, then bite the bullet and go with Solidworks.